-- All students accepted into a programme of study will be sent an Enrolment Offer (excluding tuition fee free programmes and short courses) which must be signed and returned to Wintec. - b) On receipt of the signed Enrolment Offer Wintec will send an Indicator of Fees (excluding tuition fee free programmes and short courses). - c) The due date for payment is the start date of the programme. - d) A late payment fee may apply where fees are not paid within 14 days of the payment due date. - e) Fee payments can be made using: Cash, cheque, EFTPOS, credit card, Study Link loan, on-line and employer invoice facilities are available, or - Mailed to the Student Enrolment and Information Centre, Wintec, Private Bag 3036, Waikato Mail Centre, Hamilton 3240, or - Made in person at: A Block, City Campus, Student Enrolment and Information Centre: Rotokauri Hub, Rotokauri Campus, Reception area: Te Kuiti Campus or Thames Campus, or
+- a) All students accepted into a programme of study will be sent an Enrolment Offer (excluding short courses) which must be signed and returned to Wintec. - b) On receipt of the signed Enrolment Offer Wintec will send an Indicator of Fees. - c) The due date for payment is the start date of the programme. - d) A late payment fee may apply where fees are not paid within 14 days of the payment due date. - e) Fee payments can be made using: Cheque, EFTPOS, credit card, Study Link loan, on-line and employer invoice facilities are available, or - Mailed to the Student Enrolment and Information Centre, Wintec, Private Bag 3036, Waikato Mail Centre, Hamilton 3240, or - Made in person at: A Block, City Campus, Student Enrolment and Information Centre: Rotokauri Hub, Rotokauri Campus, Reception area: Otorohonga Campus or Thames Campus; or